ImperialCollegeLondon/jupyter_saml2authenticator/README.md

 This package has currently only been tested against Azure Active Directory, although it should work with any SAML2 IdP  (do let me know if you try it).
-If you are configuring your IdP then set the Entity ID and Reply URL to match the above otherise just note them down.
+If you are configuring your IdP then set the Entity ID and Reply URL to match the above otherwise just note them down.
 Get the metadata URL (App Federation Metadata URL) or download the metadata XML.
 Discover what attributes will be in an authenticated response, and what key the username will have.

 ### Configure the authenticator
 In the `jupyterhub_config.py` file remove any references to other authenticators and add the following lines.
-Only one of the `saml2_metadata_*` options is required.
-Some IdPs will require the Entity ID too.
+Only one of the `saml2_metadata_*` options is required, and `saml2_attribute_username`  Some IdPs will require the Entity ID too.
 Other options are, er, optional.

 ```python
 from jupyter_saml2authenticator import Saml2Authenticator